hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/AXIOS_EXERCISES.md

 If you're able to get that working, try to display the status code of the response to the screen (create a new dom node, set the content to the status code, and append it to the body).

+If you need a hint, take a look at slide 87 of the presentation: https://docs.google.com/presentation/d/1D-sZAYy7ISxeyckvClg9m9J7R4vFEy_1eEyUcif-fLM/edit#slide=id.g554ce1dfac_0_103

 ## Bonus research
 We talked about promises today (and yesterday).
 Promises could probably be a class of their own, and you'll surely